jojouna/pp5-housing-issue/README.md

    - Dashboard has been deployed with the predictor.

 - User Story 5: As a technical user, I want to understand the ML steps that were used to deliver the sale price predictor, so that I can understand the model.
-   - Model evaluation and evaluation techniques and steps are listed on thet Feature Engineering and Modelling Evaluation jupyter notebook with plots and tables for better visibility.
+   - Model evaluation, techniques and steps are listed on thet Feature Engineering and Modelling Evaluation jupyter notebook with plots and tables for better visibility.

 - User Story 6: As a technical user, I want to know the model performance, so that I can see how reliable the model is.
    - Train and test set R2 scores are listed on Modelling Evaluation notebook and also on the ML House Price Prediction section at the deployed app.